Medical Malpractice Insurance California

 - Resources for Physicians.

-California Malpractice Insurance
+California Medical Malpractice Insurance Costs

 Rates in California vary greatly depending on where you practice.
 For example, a plastic surgeon practicing in Riverside County could pay an annual malpractice premium of $50,000.
 That same plastic surgeon could move his medical practice to Santa Clara County and see their malpractice premium drop to $15,000.
 This is one of the many reasons it’s important to work with an insurance agency that specializes in medical malpractice insurance.
-Below are mature, base rates with no credits or discounts.
-We typically get our clients a 30-50% reduction from these rates:

 - Internal Medicine Average Rate $8,784